-- Apply knowledge of computing and mathematics appropriate to the discipline - Analyze a problem and identify and define the computing requirements appropriate to its solution - Design, implement and evaluate a computer-based system, process, component or program to meet desired needs - Address professional, ethical, legal, security and social issues and responsibilities - Communicate effectively with a range of audiences - Analyze the local and global impact of computing on individuals, organizations and society - Recognize the need for and an ability to engage in continuing professional development - Use current techniques, skills and tools necessary for computing practice - Analyze processes that support the delivery and management of information systems
+- Apply knowledge of computing and mathematics appropriate to the discipline - Analyze a problem and identify and define the computing requirements appropriate to its solution - Design, implement and evaluate a computer-based system, process, component or program to meet desired needs - Address professional, ethical, legal, security and social issues and responsibilities - > Communicate effectively with a range of audiences - Analyze the local and global impact of computing on individuals, organizations and society - Recognize the need for and an ability to engage in continuing professional development - Use current techniques, skills and tools necessary for computing practice - Analyze processes that support the delivery and management of information systems

 GENERAL EDUCATION

 REQUIRED

 CO101 Introduction to Public Speaking 3

 CS105 Introduction to Computer Applications 3

-EN101 English Compositions I 3
+EN101 English Composition I 3

-GP210 American Government I 3

-GS102 Introduction to Life Science 3

-HU260 Strategies for Decision Making 3
+EN361 Technical Writing (EN101) 3

 MA105 College Algebra 3

+MA230 Mathematical Statistics (MA105) 3

 GU299 General Education Capstone 3

-Subtotal Required General Education 24
+Subtotal Required General Education 21

 ELECTIVES

+XXX Humanities Elective (Recommend HU260) 3

-ххх General Education Elective 3
+XXX Social Science Elective 3

-ххх General Education Elective 3
+XXX Science Elective 3

-Subtotal Elective General Education 6
+Subtotal General Education Electives 9

 Total General Education 30

 PROGRAM CORE

 GU100 Student Success 1

-BA215 Business Statistics 3

 CS192 Programming Essentials 3

 CS200 Programming in Java (CS192) 4

-CS216 Computer Networks 3
+IS216 Computer Networks 3

-CS263 Programming in C (CS192) 4
+CS386 Systems Architecture (IS242) 4

-CS405 Software Engineering (CS336 or IS337) 4
+CS405 Software Engineering (CS336 with a "C" or better or IS336 with a "C" or better) 4

-IS212 .NET Concepts & Principles (CS197 or IS301) 4

 IS231 E-Commerce (CS105) 3

 IS242 Management Information Systems (CS105) 3

-IS259 Database Applications (CS105) 3

 IS301 Web Design I 4

-IS306 Web Design II (IS301) 4

 IS311 Security Operations 3

-IS336 Information Systems Analysis (IS242) 3
+IS336 Systems Analysis and Design (CS265 or IS242) 3

-IS337 Information Systems Design & Implementation (IS242) 3

 IS351 Information Systems Project Management 3

-IS376 Advanced Database Systems (IS259) 3

-IS412 .NET Implementation (CS192) 4
+IS450 Security Trends and Legal Issues 3

 IS498 Senior Research Project (Completion of all Degree Requirements) 3

-Total Program Core

-Total Program Core 65
+Total Program Core 47

 PROGRAM ELECTIVES

+XXX 200+ Level Business, CS, or IS Electives 6

-ххх 300+ level BA, CS, or IS electives 9
+XXX 300+ Level CS or IS Electives 9

-Total Program Electives 9
+Total Program Electives 15

 OPEN ELECTIVES

+XXX 300+ Level Open Electives 3

-ХХХ Open Electives 21
+XXX Any Level Open Electives 25

-Total Open Electives 21
+Total Open Electives 28

 General Education Hours 30

-Program Core Hours 65
+Program Core Hours 47

-Program Elective Hours 9

-Open Elective Hours 21
+Total Elective Hours 43

-Total Credit Hours 125
+Total Credit Hours 120

-8.26 Cyber Security
+8.30 Cyber Security

-The objective of the Cyber Security degree program is to provide students with the knowledge and skills to enter the workforce and advance in professional cybersecurity or information security roles.
+The objective of the Cyber Security degree program is to provide students with the knowledge and skills to enter the workforce and advance in professional cyber security or information security roles.
 Required coursework builds a foundation and broad base of skills in network protocols, advanced security concepts and operating systems and system architecture.
 Courses are aligned to the Network+, Security+ and CISSP industry-standard certifications.